-Our board of trustees is currently comprised of eight trustees: Arlen D. Nordhagen, George L. Chapman, Kevin M. Howard, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo and Mark Van Mourick.
-Each trustee will hold office until our next annual meeting of shareholders and until a successor has been duly elected and qualifies, or until the trustee's earlier resignation, death or removal.
+Our board of trustees is currently comprised of eight trustees: Arlen D. Nordhagen, George L. Chapman, Kevin M. Howard, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo and Mark Van Mourick, (our "Incumbent Trustees").
+Upon the recommendation of our CNCG Committee, our board of trustees increased the size of our board from eight trustees to nine trustees and has nominated Rebecca Steinfort, together with each of our Incumbent Trustees, to stand for election or re-election, as the case may be, at the Annual Meeting.
+Each trustee elected will hold office until our next annual meeting of shareholders and until a successor has been duly elected and qualifies, or until the trustee's earlier resignation, death or removal.

 We seek highly qualified trustee candidates from diverse business, professional and educational backgrounds who combine a broad spectrum of experience and expertise with a reputation for the highest personal and professional ethics, integrity and values.
 We believe that, as a group, the nominees bring a diverse range of perspectives that contribute to the effectiveness of our board of trustees as a whole.
-The procedures and considerations of the Compensation, Nominating and Corporate Governance Committee of our board of trustees (the "CNCG Committee") in recommending qualified trustee candidates are described below under "Corporate Governance-Identification of Trustee Candidates" in this Proxy Statement.
+The procedures and considerations of the CNCG Committee in recommending qualified trustee candidates are described below under "Corporate Governance-Identification of Trustee Candidates" in this Proxy Statement.
 The CNCG Committee and our board of trustees concluded that each of our trustee nominees should be nominated for election based on the qualifications and experience described in the biographical information below under "Information Regarding the Nominees for Election as Trustees."

-Upon the recommendation of the CNCG Committee, each of our current trustees, Messrs.
-Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick have been nominated by our board of trustees to stand for re-election as trustees at the Annual Meeting, to serve until our 2018 annual meeting of shareholders and until their respective successors are duly elected and qualify.
 It is intended that the Common Shares represented by properly submitted proxies will be voted by the persons named therein as proxy holders FOR the election of Messrs.
-Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick as trustees, unless otherwise instructed.
+Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick as well as Ms. Steinfort as trustees, unless otherwise instructed.
 If the candidacy of Messrs.
-Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick should, for any reason, be withdrawn prior to the Annual Meeting, the proxies will be voted by the proxy holders in favor of such substituted candidates (if any) as shall be nominated by our board of trustees.
+Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick and Ms. Steinfort should, for any reason, be withdrawn prior to the Annual Meeting, the proxies will be voted by the proxy holders in favor of such substituted candidates (if any) as shall be nominated by our board of trustees.
 Our board of trustees has no reason to believe that, if elected, any of Messrs.
-Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick will be unable or unwilling to serve as a trustee.
+Nordhagen, Chapman, Howard, Hylbert, Jr., Meisinger, Osgood, Palazzo and Van Mourick and Ms. Steinfort will be unable or unwilling to serve as a trustee.